msuhanov/regf/Windows registry file format specification.md

 0x0100|VirtualTarget|Is virtual
 0x0200|VirtualStore|Is a part of a virtual store path

-It is plausible that a registry key virtualization (when registry writes to sensitive locations are redirected to per-user locations in order to protect a Windows registry against corruption) required more space than 4 bits in the beginning of this field can provide, that is why the *Largest subkey name length* field was split and the new fields were introduced.
+It is plausible that both a registry key virtualization (when registry writes to sensitive locations are redirected to per-user locations in order to protect a Windows registry against corruption) and a registry key reflection (when registry changes are synchronized between keys in 32-bit and 64-bit views; this feature was removed in Windows 7) required more space than 4 bits in the beginning of this field can provide, that is why the *Largest subkey name length* field was split and the new fields were introduced.

 Starting from Windows Vista, user flags were moved away from the first 4 bits of the *Flags* field to the new *User flags* bit field (see above).
 These user flags in the new location are also called *Wow64 flags*.
 In Windows XP and Windows Server 2003, user flags are stored in the old location anyway.